-- The majority of homework is related to the production of assessment tasks.
+- Most homework is related to the production of assessment tasks.

 - Organising and revising class notes

-- · Research for assessment
+- Research for assessment

 - Completing rough drafts

-- Responding to teacher feedback in order to improve drafts and editing their own work
+- Responding to teacher feedback to improve drafts and editing their own work

 Computer Software and Hardware Requirements: Students in this subject will work with Microsoft Office (freely available to EQ students) for the presentation of information.
 They will also access the internet for research.